 Unfortunately adult tooth loss affects many Americans, and it can cause problems for not only a person’s confidence, but also for his or her ability to speak and chew comfortably.
 Luckily, there are a number of ways a dentist can help complete a smile after tooth loss, each with benefits and some drawbacks.
 Understanding each of the options can help you determine the best solution for your smile, whether that be partial or full dentures, dental implants or bridgework.

 Partial and Full Dentures Can Complete Smiles

 Modern dentures are made to be both comfortable and esthetically pleasing.
-They’re so carefully crafted to match your teeth’s natural tone and shape, that they should blend right in with your smile.
+They are carefully crafted to match your teeth’s natural tone and shape.
+They should blend right in with your smile.
 Many dentures can even rest in place without the use of any adhesives, though adhesives can be used to further secure them in place.

 Dental Bridges Offer Sturdy Restoration

 A dental bridge is a beautiful and dependable way to complete a smile after tooth loss.
 Most bridges use crowns, either completely or in conjunction with metal, to hold the restoration in place.
 Unlike partial dentures, many patients find a bridge a more comfortable and secure form of completing a smile after tooth loss.